XDCFoundation/XDC3Swift/README.md

 ```
 Transfer XDC For transferring XDC from one account to another, we must have the private key of the sender address.
 ```
 let account = try!
-XinfinAccount.init(keyStorage: XinfinPrivateKeyStore(privateKey: "privateKey"))
+XDCAccount.init(keyStorage: XDCPrivateKeyStore(privateKey: "privateKey"))
 ```
-We need to create an instance of XinfinTransaction with values we want to send to the account.
+We need to create an instance of XDCTransaction with values we want to send to the account.
 ```
-let tx = XinfinTransaction(from: nil, to: XinfinAddress(xinfinAddress), value: BigUInt(value), data: nil, nonce: 3, gasPrice: BigUInt(4000004), gasLimit: BigUInt(50005), chainId: 51)
+let tx = XDCTransaction(from: nil, to: XDCAddress(xdcAddress), value: BigUInt(value), data: nil, nonce: 3, gasPrice: BigUInt(4000004), gasLimit: BigUInt(50005), chainId: 51)
 ```
 Now, we need to call the eth_sendRawTransaction method.
 ```